spacetelescope/crds/docs/doc/source/web_site_use.rst

 Upload Files
 ++++++++++++

+The first task involved with *Batch Submit References* is transferring the submitted files to the server.
+For CRDS build-2,  there are two approaches for getting files on the server,  web based and shell based.
+Both approaches involve transferring files to an ingest directory in the CRDS filestore.
+Each CRDS user will have their own ingest directory.
+Initially the only user is "test".
+This section applies equally to all of the file submission pages that have an *Upload Files* accordion.

+Web Approach
+!!!!!!!!!!!!

-The Upload Files accordion opens to support uploading submitted files to a user's CRDS ingest directory.
+On the file submission pages,  the *Upload Files* accordion opens to support uploading submitted files to a user's CRDS ingest directory via the browser.

 .. figure:: images/web_upload_files.png
    :scale: 50 %